-Ground Culture is a collective of local businesses with a focus primarily on drinks and dry foods.
+Ground Culture is a collective of local businesses with a focus primarily on drinks and dry foods in the lovely Observatory neighbourhood.
 All of their packaging is 100% biodegradable, which is wonderful, and 10% of their profits are reinvested into the entrepreneurs they work with!
 The spot is also a great coffee shop where you can spend a few hours working remotely, or just have a coffee with friends.

 Cape Town entrepreneurs and brands

 Cape Town is a city of entrepreneurs!
 We have so many fantastically creative people finding gaps in the market and coming up with ideas to fill them.
 As well as the old classics that are simply best when homemade, like baked goods.